alicolville/Weight-Tracker/readme.txt

 = 8.5 =

 * New Feature: Support for myCred.
 Reward your users for adding weight entries and setting their target.
+* Renamed [wt-gallery] to [wt-photo-gallery].
+Please note, the old shortcode will still work.

 = 8.4 =